We can all do our bit to protect Victoria's forests.

 Why look after our forests

 Forests are fundamental to the health and wellbeing of every Victorian.
-Victoria’s forests and waterways produce some of our most basic needs – such as clean air and water, pollination, flood mitigation and carbon sequestration.
-Exploring our forests are also a great way to get out and enjoy nature.
+They provide clean air and water, pollination, flood mitigation and carbon storage.

 How you can help